ArielJalil/aws_cli_organization_tree/README.md

 1. You will need to install and configure your AWS cli with a profile at your AWS Root Organization account.
     * [AWS cli documentation](https://aws.amazon.com/cli/)

-2. This code has been wrote and tested using [Python 3.10](https://www.python.org/downloads/release/python-3100/)
+2. This code has been tested using [Python 3.12.1](https://pythoninsider.blogspot.com/2023/12/python-3121-is-now-available.html)

 ### Python modules not included in the Standatd library